KurtSanders/STAmbientWeather/README.md

 </p>

 ## Requirements:
-1. A personal [Ambient Weather Station](https://www.ambientweather.com/ambientnet.html) which connects to the Ambient Weather Network: (e.g. Model 2902A for example) and optionally  up to 8 Ambient remote temperature/hydro sensor(s).
+1. A personal [Ambient Weather Station](https://www.ambientweather.com/ambientnet.html) which connects to the Ambient Weather Network: (e.g., Model 2902A for example) and optionally  up to 8 Ambient remote temperature/hydro sensor(s).
 2. SmartThings Hub
 3. Supported mobile device with ST Legacy Client.
 Android based ST Clients are encouraged to select the NO COLOR option during install to view value tiles without color.
 4. A working knowledge of the SmartThings IDE